wanghaisheng/responsive-landing-page-starter/content/blog/en/receiving-sms-delivery-receipts-with-java-and-spark-dr.md

 redirect: ""
 canonical: ""
 ---
-You've learned [how to send a text message](https://www.nexmo.com/blog/2017/05/03/send-sms-messages-with-java-dr) from your Nexmo virtual number using the SMS API.
+You've learned [how to send a text message](https://www.nexmo.com/blog/2017/05/03/send-sms-messages-with-java-dr) from your Vonage virtual number using the SMS API.
 Everything looks good: your application is error-free and the API returns `status: 0`, so you're pretty confident that your message has been sent.

 But, unless you have direct access to the device associated with that number, how can you be sure that it was delivered?

-Well, the good news is that many of the networks that Nexmo uses to carry your message will provide a delivery receipt.
+Well, the good news is that many of the networks that Vonage uses to carry your message will provide a delivery receipt.
 You can access that delivery receipt programmatically, and that's what we'll show you how to do in this post.

 The bad news is that not all networks' delivery receipts are definite proof that your message was actually delivered, with operators in some countries being more reliable than others.

 Some carriers will tell you that they received your message, but won't confirm if it arrived at the destination.
 Some will generate fake receipts.
 Others won't send any receipt at all.

-So, before you rely on delivery receipts as being a source of truth, check out the [Nexmo Knowledge Base](https://help.nexmo.com/hc/en-us/articles/204014863-What-will-I-receive-if-a-network-country-does-not-support-Delivery-Receipts-) for country-specific information.
+So, before you rely on delivery receipts as being a source of truth, check out the [Vonage Knowledge Base](https://help.nexmo.com/hc/en-us/articles/204014863-What-will-I-receive-if-a-network-country-does-not-support-Delivery-Receipts-) for country-specific information.

-To request a delivery receipt you must create a publicly-accessible [webhook](https://developer.nexmo.com/concepts/guides/webhooks) and configure your Nexmo account to use it.
+To request a delivery receipt you must create a publicly-accessible [webhook](https://developer.vonage.com/concepts/guides/webhooks) and configure your Vonage account to use it.
 We will be using Java and the [Spark web framework](https://sparkjava.com) to create the webhook.
 You can find the code for this tutorial on [GitHub](https://github.com/nexmo-community/java-get-delivery-receipt).

 ## Prerequisites